 As at 31 December 2017, the total assets of the fund were U.S.\$5.0 billion.
 Assets of the FSDEA are not included in the calculation of the Republic's foreign reserves.
 The FSDEA's assets have been managed by Quantum Global Investment Management, headed by Jean-Claude Bastos de Morais, a business partner of José Filomeno dos Santos, the son of former president José Eduardo dos Santos.
 It has been reported that in April 2018, the Mauritius Supreme Court froze several bank accounts and suspended the business licenses of seven of the funds of Quantum Global Investment Management.
-The FSDEA terminated the asset management agreement with Quantum on 17 April 2018.
-On 18 April 2018, the FSDEA appointed Investec Asset Management as its interim asset manager for its liquid asset portfolio and intends to appoint permanent replacement asset managers through an international tender process.
-On 27 April 2018, a High Court of the United Kingdom granted the FSDEA an application for a worldwide freezing order and proprietary injunction in support of a claim brought by the FSDEA alleging conspiracy causing economic loss and breaches of fiduciary duty against, amongst others, certain Quantum Global Group companies and Jean-Claude Bastos de Morais.
+The FSDEA terminated the asset management agreement with Quantum on 17 April 2018 and is in the process of procuring a replacement asset manager.
 See "Risk Factors - Risk Factors Relating to Angola - Failure to adequately address actual and perceived risks of corruption may adversely affect Angola's economy".